-Origin of gung-hoChin, kung-ho, lit., work together: slogan of Lt.
-Col. E. F. Carlson's Marine Raiders in WWII
+Origin of gung-hoChin, kung-ho, literally , work together: slogan of Lt.
+Colossians E. F. Carlson's Marine Raiders in World War II

-Origin of gung hoEarlier Gung Ho motto of certain US Marine forces in Asia during World War II from Mandarin gōnghé ( short for gōngyè hézuòshè Chinese Industrial Cooperative Society ) gōng work ( from Middle Chinese kəw&njlig; ) hé to be joined together, combine ( from Middle Chinese x&hhook;ap ) Our Living Language Most of us are not aware of it today, but the word gung ho has been in English only since 1942 and is one of the many words that entered the language as a result of World War II.
-It comes from Mandarin Chinese gōnghé, “to work together,” which was used as a motto by the Chinese Industrial Cooperative Society.
-Lieutenant Colonel Evans F. Carlson (1896-1947) borrowed the motto as a moniker for meetings in which problems were discussed and worked out; the motto caught on among his Marines (the famous “Carlson's Raiders”), who began calling themselves the “Gung Ho Battalion.”
-From there eager individuals began to be referred to as gung ho.
+Origin of gung hoEarlier Gung Ho motto of certain US Marine forces in Asia during World War II from Mandarin gōnghé ( short for gōngyè hézuòshè Chinese Industrial Cooperative Society ) gōng work ( from Middle Chinese kəw&njlig; ) hé to be joined together, combine ( from Middle Chinese x&hhook;ap ) Our Living Language Gung ho is one of many words that entered the English language as a result of World War II.
+It comes from Mandarin Chinese gōnghé, the slogan of the gōngyèhézuòshè, the Chinese Industrial Cooperative Society.
+(The gōng in gōnghé means “work,” while hé means “combine, join.”)
+Marine Lieutenant Colonel Evans F. Carlson (1896-1947) heard the expression and thought it was well-suited to the spirit he was trying to foster among his Marines, the famous “Carlson's Raiders.”
+Carlson began to use it as a moniker for meetings in which problems were discussed and worked out, and his Marines began calling themselves the “Gung Ho Battalion.”
+Gung ho soon began to be used to describe any person who shows eagerness, as it still is today.
 Other words and expressions that entered English during World War II include flak, gizmo, task force, black market, and hit the sack.

 - Alternative spelling of gung ho.